-My research group studies immune responses in the mucosal tissues gut and lung.
+My research group studies immune responses in mucosal tissues with a focus on the lung.
 We want to understand how the immune system helps maintain healthy organ function and how disturbed immune function causes chronic tissue inflammation.

-Inflammatory diseases of the intestine and lung are very common, such as inflammatory bowel disease (IBD) and chronic obstructive pulmonary disease (COPD).
+Inflammatory diseases of the lung are very common, such as coronavirus disease 19 (COVID-19) and chronic obstructive pulmonary disease (COPD).
 However, today no cure is available for these important human diseases.

-Our studies focus on two types of tissue-resident immune cells that carry out specialized functions to maintain organ homeostasis: Innate lymphoid cells (ILCs) and macrophages.
+Our studies focus on two types of tissue-resident immune cells that carry out specialized functions to maintain organ homeostasis: Macrophages and innate lymphoid cells (ILCs).
 These cells sense and respond to signals from their environment, such as microbes, dietary factors, and metabolites.
 To make our studies relevant to humans, we have developed innovative models that allow us to study the cells and function of the human immune system in vivo.

 Innate lymphoid cell migration